danbrysmi/error-explainer/README.md

     - Syntax (commas and colons)
     - Brackets and Square Brackets (tuples, lists and indexing)
     - Carats ('^') on their own for SyntaxError are not parsed as python.
+    - Escape characters on strings \" and \'

 ### Report Progress (Draft /#1)
     - Abstract (Done!)